umee-network/umee/docs/architecture/ADR-005-liquidation.md

 - GetTotalBorrows(borrower): Returns an `sdk.Coins` containing all assets borrowed by a single borrower
 - GetTotalCollateral(borrower): Returns an `sdk.Coins` containing all uTokens in borrower's balance that are enabled as collateral

+The first query in particular requires iteration over all borrowers.
+This would be too performance-intensive for most nodes to run, so it needs to be emulated instead as part of the liquidator tool.

 In addition to the above, the liquidation tool should be able to read any global or per-token parameters in order to finish calculating borrow limits and potential liquidation rewards.

 ## Consequences